 It’s an exciting time as we refresh our library services with a new library computer system that will make using your local library better and easier.

-Things will look different.
-They might work differently, too, but they will be easier to use and you will be able to do more.
+Things look different.
+They work a little differently too, but they are easier to use and you can do much more.

 Read important information about: